 We believe that all persons are of sacred worth.
 Therefore, we gladly welcome all who seek to grow in their relationship with God to attend worship services and participate in the church’s ministries.
 No person shall be disqualified from becoming a member of a local congregation, holding a leadership position in the church, or becoming an ordained or licensed clergy based on race, color, nationality, national origin, marital status, or economic condition.
 Oakland United Methodist Church specifically renounces all racial and ethnic discrimination and commits itself to work toward full racial and ethnic equality in the church and in society.

 Marriage and Sexuality

 We believe marriage and sexual intimacy are good gifts from God.
 In keeping with Christian teaching through the ages and throughout the Church universal, we believe that marriage is the uniting of one man and one woman in a single, exclusive union.
 We believe that God intends faithfulness in marriage and celibacy in singleness.

 We believe that every person must be afforded compassion, love, kindness, respect, and dignity.
-Hateful and harassing behavior or attitudes directed toward any individual or group are to be repudiated and are not in accord with Scripture nor the doctrines of Oakland Church.
+Hateful and harassing behavior or attitudes directed toward any individual or group are to be repudiated and are not in accord with Scripture nor the doctrines of our church.